technosylva/identity-idp/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] When adding user data to the session, use the `user_session` helper instead of the `session` helper so the data does not persist beyond the user's session.

+- [ ] When adding a new controller that requires the user to be fully authenticated, make sure to add `before_action :confirm_two_factor_authenticated`.